thatdanish/thatdanish/README.md

 ## Hi there, How's life treating you! 👋
 #### 🔭 I’m currently working/learning ML/Deep Learning ...
-#### _I am a undergrad,(junior year) in Electronics Engineering and have sufficient courage to exist on GitHub among all you coders. :p_
+#### _I am an undergrad,(junior year) in Electronics Engineering and have sufficient courage to exist on GitHub among all you coders. :p_

 <p align="center">